seriouscatsoserious/www.truthcoin.info/_posts/2025-05-26-popular-mining-lies.md

 #### iv.
 Conclusion

-So -- the largeblockers were sunk, by their many mistakes, before the "war" could really beging.
+So -- the largeblockers were sunk, by their many mistakes, before the "war" could really begin.
 They basically destroyed their own side, immediately.

 And so -- the story of "miners attacking Bitcoin" during the blocksize war, is false.
 Even the largeblockers themselves, never really got their attack going.
 Some mining pools were frustrated, and offered up their opinion, at various times -- this hardly counts as an "attack".
 No transactions were censored, no blocks were reorged -- nothing bad happened, at all.